Is The Raw Diet Healthy? Here's What the Science Says

 Pictured Recipe: Green Salad with Edamame & Beets

-The raw-foods movement took hold in the mid-1970s with the publication of Survival into the 21st Century, a book that purported the diet could resolve physical ailments and extend lifespan.
+The raw food diet movement took hold in the mid-1970s with the publication of Survival into the 21st Century, a book that purported the diet could resolve physical ailments and extend lifespan.
 Its unlikely author: Viktoras Kulvinskas, a former computer consultant for MIT.
-Three decades later, the diet still thrives.
+Decades later, the diet still thrives.

 High-profile devotees, such as actors Demi Moore and Woody Harrelson and Chicago chef Charlie Trotter, shun animal products and heat-processed grains; they eat nuts, seeds, sprouted grains, fruits and vegetables—ones that haven't been heated past 118°F.

-Our Bottom Line: Our digestive systems have their own enzymes; we don't need to get them from foods.
-The benefits of raw-foods diets—reduced cholesterol and weight control—can be achieved by eating more vegetables, fruits and whole grains, limiting foods high in saturated and trans fats, and using portion control.
+Our digestive systems have their own enzymes; we don't need to get them from foods.
+The benefits of raw food diets—reduced cholesterol and weight control—can be achieved by eating more vegetables, fruits and whole grains, limiting foods high in saturated fats, whether or not you cook them.